Symbolism of domes: Royalty

+Jonathan M. Bloom states that the term qubbat al-khaḍrā was used by medieval sources to describe features found in several early Muslim palaces and is conventionally translated to mean "green dome".
+The conventional explanation for the term is that early domes were made of timber covered with copper sheeting that gained a green patina over time.
+However, grammatical analysis of the Arabic term suggests that it had other possible meanings and he writes that it may have been originally intended to convey something like "dome of heaven".

-According to Oleg Grabar, the domes of the Islamic world, which rejected Christian-style iconography, continued the other traditions.
-Muslim royalty built palatial pleasure domes in continuation of the Roman and Persian imperial models, although many have not survived, and domed mausolea from Merv to India developed the form.
-In the early centuries of Islam, domes were closely associated with royalty.
+Bloom writes that mosques did not normally have domes until the 11th century, perhaps because of the existing association of domes with palaces and tombs.
+Grabar emphasizes that, in the early centuries of Islam, domes were closely associated with royalty.
 A dome built in front of the mihrab of a mosque, for example, was at least initially meant to emphasize the place of a prince during royal ceremonies.
 Over time such domes became primarily focal points for decoration or the direction of prayer.
 The use of domes in mausolea can likewise reflect royal patronage or be seen as representing the honor and prestige that domes symbolized, rather than having any specific funerary meaning.

-The wide variety of dome forms in medieval Islam reflected dynastic, religious, and social differences as much as practical building considerations.
-According to E. Baldwin Smith, the form of brick melon domes in the Near East with corrugations on the exterior may have been an extension of an earlier tradition of such domes in wood from the palace architecture of Alexandria.
+According to Andrew Peterson, the wide variety of dome forms in medieval Islam reflected dynastic, religious, and social differences as much as practical building considerations.
+E. Baldwin Smith states that the form of brick melon domes in the Near East with corrugations on the exterior may have been an extension of an earlier tradition of such domes in wood from the palace architecture of Alexandria.
 Smith also suggests that the "sculptured baldachins and cupolas" of Mughal architecture were an adoption from Ottoman architecture via traveling artists, craftsmen, and architects from the Ottoman court.

 Theology

+Doğan Kuban writes that even seemingly minor variations in shape, structure, and functional use had theoretical implications, and were the "result of complex and culturally significant developments in the Islamic world, where the dome and minaret became symbols of Islam."
 Camilla Edwards writes that "the dome, and its decorative elements are fundamental to Islamic belief" and are often found in three structures that can serve as places of worship: mosques, madrasas, and mausolea.
-Doğan Kuban writes that even seemingly minor variations in shape, structure, and functional use had theoretical implications, and were the "result of complex and culturally significant developments in the Islamic world, where the dome and minaret became symbols of Islam."

 Oleg Grabar characterizes forms in Islamic architecture as having relatively low levels of symbolism.
 While conceding this in a general sense, Yasser Tabbaa maintains that certain forms were initially very highly symbolic and only lost such associations over time.
 The phenomenon of muqarnas domes, in particular, is an example.
-Tabbaa explains the development and spread of muqarnas domes throughout the Islamic world beginning in the early 11th century as the visual expression of a theological idea of the universe propounded by the Ash'arites (a modification of the Atomism of Aristotle with Occasionalism), which rose to prominence in Baghdad at this time.
+Tabbaa explains the development and spread of muqarnas domes throughout the Islamic world beginning in the early 11th century as expressing a theological idea of the universe propounded by the Ash'arites (a modification of the Atomism of Aristotle with Occasionalism), which rose to prominence in Baghdad at this time.
 Only later was the style used in a purely decorative manner.